 - 8.1 The Council shall use a DPIA from the early stages of any project where certain types of high risk processing are present e.g. large scale processing, systematic monitoring or processing special category data.
 The DPIA shall be used to identify and reduce privacy risks of a project.
-A DPIA will enable us to systematically and thoroughly analyse how a particular project or system will affect the privacy of the individuals involved, while allowing the aims of the project to be met whenever possible. - 8.2 Staff shall consult with the Information Governance team at an early stage to identify DPIA requirements.
-The process to be followed shall be set out in a DPIA procedure and the Information Governance Team will provide adequate advice and assistance for conducting a DPIA. - 8.3 The DPO shall be consulted on all DPIAs.
+A DPIA will enable us to systematically and thoroughly analyse how a particular project, processing activity or system will affect the privacy of the individuals involved, while allowing the aims of the project to be met whenever possible. - 8.2 Staff shall consult with the Information Governance team at an early stage to identify DPIA requirements.
+The Information Governance team will provide adequate advice and assistance for conducting a DPIA. - 8.3 The DPO shall be consulted on all DPIAs.